top of page

 Andrew von Hirsch

-Andrew von Hirsch is honorary professor of penal theory and penal law at the University of Cambridge and the founding director of the Center for Penal Theory and Penal Ethics at the Institute of Crimonology.
+Andrew von Hirsch is an honorary professor of penal theory and penal law at the University of Cambridge and the founding director of the Center for Penal Theory and Penal Ethics at the Institute of Criminology.
 His books include Proportionate Sentencing: Exploring the Principles (with Ashworth, 2005).

 Siegfried von Kortzfleisch

-Siegfried von Kortzfleisch, professor of theology, Universitet Gottingen, is editor of Lutherische Monatshefte and has written widely in the field of religion.
+Siegfried von Kortzfleisch, a professor of theology at Universitet Gottingen, is the editor of Lutherische Monatshefte and has written widely in the field of religion.
 He is working with Wilhelm Kahle on a new book, Kirchen im Osten.

 Carl Friedrich von Weizsäcker

-Carl Friedrich von Weizsacker is director of the Max Planck Institute on the Preconditions of Human Life in the Modern World, Starnberg, and the author of Die Einheit der Nature (1971).
+Carl Friedrich von Weizsäcker is the director of the Max Planck Institute on the Preconditions of Human Life in the Modern World in Starnberg and the author of Die Einheit der Nature (1971).

 Viktor Voronkov

-Viktor Voronkov is director of the Center for Independent Social Research in St. Petersburg.
+Viktor Voronkov is the director of the Center for Independent Social Research in St. Petersburg, Russia.

 bottom of page